Growing Tulips from Bulbs: Tulip Care and Maintenance 101

 Ideal Climate Zones for Tulips

-Tulips thrive best in USDA hardiness zones 3 through 8 in the United States.
-These zones provide the cold winter temperatures tulips need to break dormancy and the warm spring conditions they require to bloom.
+Tulips do best in USDA hardiness zones 3 through 8 in the U.S. These zones give them the cold winters they need to rest and reset, followed by warm spring weather that encourages them to bloom beautifully.

 Growing Tulips in Warmer Climates